-- 1.1 In August, 1993, a detailed Agricultural Land Classification (ALC) was made on approximately 4 hectares of land north of Pthe village of Charlton on the northwestern edge of Andover in Hampshire. - 1.2 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land affected by the non-inclusion of this area in the Test Valley Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land.
+- 1.1 In August, 1993, a detailed Agricultural Land Classification (ALC) was made on approximately 18 hectares of land north of Penton Corner on the north-western edge of Andover in Hampshire. - 1.2 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land affected by the non-inclusion of this area in the Test Valley Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land.
 These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.4 The fieldwork was carried out with an observation density of approximately one per hectare.
-A total of 5 borings and 2 soil pits was examined. - 1.5 The table below provides the details of the grades found across the site.
-The majority of the land is classified as Grade 2 with a smaller area of Sub-grade 3a.
-The key limitation is soil droughtiness related to the amount of water available in the profile for extraction by crops.
-The degree of subsoil stoniness or the depth to any Chalk parent material is significant.
+A total of 14 borings and 1 soil pit was examined. - 1.5 The table below provides the details of the grades found across the site.
+The majority of the land is classified as Sub-grade 3a with a minor area of Sub-grade 3b.
+The key limitation is soil droughtiness related to the depth of soil over Chalk and the slightly restricted amount of water available for extraction by crops.
+The area of Sub-grade 3b relates to a localised microrelief limitation.